arangodb/arangodb/README_maintainers.md

 in some `.cpp` file (please put only one on a line).
 Then, when the metric is actually requested in the source code, it gets a template added to the metrics feature with the `add` method and its name.
-Labels can be added with the `withLabels` method.
+Labels can be added with the `withLabel` method.
 In this way, the compiler ensures that the metric declaration is actually there if the metric is used.